SpinalHDL/SaxonSoc/bsp/radiona/ulx3s/smp/README.md

   * Jump to the openSbi binary in machine mode

 * openSbi : In the SDRAM
-  * Initialise the machine mode CSR to support futher supervisor SBI call and to emulate some missing CSR
+  * Initialise the machine mode CSR to support futher supervisor SBI call
   * Jump to the u-boot binary in supervisor mode

 * u-boot : In the SDRAM